amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 *per capita*  - for each person
 *percent* - for each hundred
 *per 100,000* - for each hundred thousand

-<aside class="notes">per (preposition, taking the accusative case, meaning "by, by means of") and capita (accusative plural of the noun caput, "head").
+NOTEper (preposition, taking the accusative case, meaning "by, by means of") and capita (accusative plural of the noun caput, "head").

 "capita" comes from the latin word for "head" ; "cent" is the latin